douggal/rope-intranet/README.md

 2.  "bentley-ottmann" = a favorite author of many people and me as well is Jon Bentley, and I stumbled upon a Wikipedia article describing an algorithm he collaborated on creating for solving this same type of problem, the [Bentley-Ottmann algorithm](https://en.wikipedia.org/wiki/Bentley%E2%80%93Ottmann_algorithm).
 I thought I'd try their sweep line algo here.
-Intent is to keep it light, and I'll leverage assumptions and take shortcuts in my implementation.
+While I was inspired by Bentley-Ottmann, it turned out clumsy.
+I had to leverage assumptions and resort to using "for" loops in my implementation.
-I found this video explaination of the technique helpful (YouTube Phillip Kindermann)[https://www.youtube.com/watch?v=qkhUNzCGDt0].
+I found this video series explaination of the technique helpful (YouTube Phillip Kindermann)[https://www.youtube.com/watch?v=qkhUNzCGDt0].

 ## Problem statement